linlinyang/md-vue-loader/README.md

 ## How it works

-> The following section is  the internal implementation details of `markdone-vue-loader`, for interested readers
+> The following section is  the internal implementation details of `markdone-vue-loader`, for interested readers, for easy use.

 The md file first pass this loader:

 1. Use [markdown-it](https://www.npmjs.com/package/markdown-it) convert md file to html.
 2. Mark  the `Vue demo code` as `<component0></component0>,<component1></component1>...` with the help of [markdown-it-container](https://www.npmjs.com/package/markdown-it-container).
-We will regist those customer component in follow steps.
-3. Config `md.renderer.rules.fence` to hold the source code, use `v-pre` directive to wrapper it.
+3. Config `md.renderer.rules.fence` to hold the source code, use `vue` built-in directive`v-pre` skip compile.
-4. Return result will be vue component ,so we wrapper the `step 1 html` in `<template></template>`.
-Append `script` to regist custom component:
+4. Use `template` wrapper up steps's result as Vue Single-File template.
+5. Append script to regist child component for  `vue demo code`:

 ```html
 <script>